yuleisui/SVF-EclipsePlugin/README.md

 To confirm or fix a bug reported by detectors, one needs to first examine it.
 This process is usually difficult in large projects because a bug may involve multiple lines of code scattered in different files.
 To make this process easier, we implemented a tool called UAF-Marker for bug-detectors based on SVF.
 UAF-Marker, which is a simple Eclipse plugin, targets at use-after-free bugs.
 Specifically, it takes Eclipse as a code viewer and uses markers and colors to highlight the potential buggy code lines so that the user can clearly see the bugs.

 ## Installation
+### Fresh installation
 Copy from the plugins folder the jar file uafmarker_1.0.0.<version_number>.jar to your *eclipseCPP_installation_dir/dropins* directory.
+### Upgrading from a older version of the plugin
+Delete the current uafmarker jar file you have in your dropins directory, and repeat the same steps from the 'Fresh Installation' section above.
+* **Note:** After upgrading the markers might not automatically upgrade to the ones produced by the new version of the plugin.
+If this occurs, just enable and disable the plugin (as specified under section 1 of 'Usage') a few times to get it to update to the new version.

 ## Requirement
 To display the bugs found by detectors, UAF-Marker requires a file named UAF.txt as input for the plugin, placed in the root of the project directory (see **Usage** for more detailed instructions).
 The format of UAF.txt is as output by the SVF tool, as follows.